 - Designations of Compliance Officers who are responsible for coordinating and monitoring day to day compliance with the AML Program;

 - AML risk assessments at the AML Program, customer and product & services levels;

 - Written policies, procedures, and a system of internal controls designed to facilitate ongoing compliance with applicable AML laws and regulations;

-- Know-Your-Customer standards reasonably designed to identify and verify all customers and, where applicable, beneficial owners, source of funds and the nature and intended purpose of the business relationship, to the extent warranted by the risk of ML or TF or as required by regulations;
+- Know-Your-Customer (KYC) Standards reasonably designed to identify and verify all customers and, where applicable, beneficial owners, source of funds and the nature and intended purpose of the business relationship, to the extent warranted by the risk of ML or TF or as required by regulations;

-- Enhanced due diligence on higher risk customers, including those who are assessed to be politically exposed persons;
+- Enhanced due diligence for those customers presenting higher risk, including those who are assessed to have Politically Exposed Person (PEP) nexus;

-- Identification and reporting of suspicious activity to appropriate regulatory authorities in accordance with applicable laws;
+- Procedures to report unusual activities internally, and reporting of suspicious activity to appropriate regulatory authorities in accordance with applicable laws;

 - Independent audit to review and assess the compliance with the AML Program;

 - The maintenance of appropriate records for the minimum prescribed periods;

 Coinhako is prohibited from transacting with individuals, companies and countries that are on prescribed Sanctions lists.
 In addition to the local MAS List, we endeavor to screen against the United Nations, European Union, UK Treasury and US Office of Foreign Assets Control (OFAC), and other sanctions watchlist in the jurisdiction(s) in which we operate.

 Coinhako does not permit users to engage in the following categories of activity.
 The specific types of use listed below are representative, but not exhaustive: